VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 The team considered two alternatives for ensuring messages are guaranteed to arrive in the correct order.

-* The first option is to use message sessions; a feature of the Windows Azure Service Bus.
+* The first option is to use message sessions, a feature of the Windows Azure Service Bus.
 If you use message sessions, this offers guarantees that messages within a session are delivered in the same order that they were sent.